 Aviation being my biggest passion, I was quickly inspired by Kavin Kowsari and Jørgen Syversen.
 To me, they are to this day true legends in aviation photography.
 I admired their work greatly, and aspired to someday reach their level of perfection.
 For several years, I tried relentlessly to replicate the flawlessness behind their color rendition and creativity, but to no avail.
 Nevertheless, I persevered with the hope of one day attaining my goal.
 By the age of 14, I was selling images, with my first publications appearing soon after.

 Through my photography, I try to create images that captivate viewers the same way I was once mesmerized.
 The success of my workflow has come through years of experience, trial and error.
 It was at times difficult to receive negative feedback, though I always stayed positive and had a vision in my mind of my goal.
 Software experimentation to me was the most effective & valuable method for understanding what works best/doesn't for post-processing.
 This is the most time consuming aspect about photography, and requires an enormous amount of patience.
 Read more on my workflow.

-Aviation photography has allowed me to create wonderful friendships with the aviation industry.
-Being able to share my passion with others is priceless...
+Aviation photography has been very rewarding to me to this day.
+It has created wonderful friendships as well as numerous opportunities the aviation industry presents.
+Most importantly, being able to share my passion with others is priceless...